Connect with others who understand.

 Depending on what type of chronic pain you have, you may have already received imaging scans and lab tests.
 The doctor may review previous test results or order more studies.
 Imaging procedures include X-rays, computed tomography (CT), and magnetic resonance imaging (MRI) scans.

-Blood tests can check overall levels of inflammation by examining erythrocyte sedimentation rate (ESR, or sed rate) and C-reactive protein (CRP).
+Blood tests can check overall levels of inflammation by examining erythrocyte sedimentation rate (ESR, also called “sed rate”) and C-reactive protein (CRP).
 At elevated levels, both ESR and CRP are considered signs of inflammation and can indicate whether an inflammatory condition is likely.

 All updates must be accompanied by text or a picture.